 Imagine connecting your life – body and emotion, psyche and intuition, planning and principles, imagination and spirituality - to the properties, qualities, personalities and lessons of the four shields of human nature.
 The shields correspond to the seasons, the directions and the developmental phases of a human life.
 We spend time each month in council, looking at how the shields that make up a "medicine wheel" are working us, what we can learn from them about ourselves and others, and how a new, yet very old perspective can be a compass point, a framework that can help make sense of our individual and collective journeys.

 This is a perfect introduction for those feeling a rites of passage program (vision fast) in their future or for those who have been initiated and need a reminder of who they have become.
 Embarking on this journey with others for a full year cycle can also be a meaningful and fun adventure for those ready to dive into nature-based personal reflection or simply desiring to take their council practice deeper.

 monthly in venice, california and on the l.a. urban fringe

-Whether you feel already guided by soul or worry that you have no soul, this may be the adventure for you.
-Each month, Soul Dive continues a journey to pay more attention to the voice of the soul as distinct from the clamor of ego or personality, to unearth our greatest gifts through the wisdom, ritual and support of a small but mighty council-based circle.
-Soul Dive is a collaborative effort between Kate Lipkis and Nicole Willett, her beloved friend, who died tragically on Labor Day, 2018.
+Whether you felt already guided by soul or worried that you had no soul, this might have been the adventure for you.
+Each month, Soul Dive continued a journey to pay more attention to the voice of the soul as distinct from the clamor of ego or personality, to unearth our greatest gifts through the wisdom, ritual and support of a small but mighty council-based circle.
+Soul Dive was a collaborative effort between Kate Lipkis and Nicole Willett, her beloved friend, who died tragically on Labor Day, 2018.
 The above link to Nicki’s program will remain as long as her website is live.
 We miss your presence, Nic, though you live with us in a million wild and witty ways.
 We know your soul has chosen a bigger adventure.